noidexe/Enjin-Coin-Documentation/docs/creating-account.md

 * **Queries** are requests for information from the server by performing a READ operation that does not change data
 * **Mutation**s are requests that modify server side data.
 You can think of mutations as CUD (Create, Update, Delete) in REST.

-_NOTE: Most mutations that involve a transfer of value or alteration of blockchain data or metadata will need to be authorized by you, which means an approval request will appear in your Enjin Wallet._
+_NOTE: Most mutations that involve a transfer of value or alteration of blockchain data or metadata will need to be authorized via the blockchain, which means an approval request will appear in your Enjin Wallet._

 ## Logging in and Authenticating Your Requests
 You will need to **authenticate your requests** made via the Trusted Cloud.
 To authenticate your request, you will need an access token.
 Use this request to get your access token: